prof-welch-psu-ist/minesweeper2030/README.md

 This function should take two inputs, a row and a column, and reveal the selected square using the rules of Minesweeper:
-- **if the selection is mine**, print the board followed by the text "you lose".
+- **if the selection is a mine**, print the board followed by the text "you lose".
 - **if the selection is not a mine**, change that square to display the number of mines adjacent to it (including diagonally).